Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/samples/Sample1_HelloWorld.md

 ## Subscribe to messages

 Messages can come from groups or from servers.
-The client can register an event handler to be notified of messages and system events.
-The event handler share the same lifetime with the client, so you can subscribe them before you start the client.
+The client can register a callback to be notified when messages have received.
+The callbacks share the same lifetime with the client, so you can subscribe them before you start the client.
 If the client has a permission to join group, it can join group to subscribe messages from that group.
 But note joining group operation must be called after the client has been started.

 ```C# Snippet:WebPubSubClient_Subscribe_ServerMessage
 client.ServerMessageReceived += eventArgs =>